Collaboration and Storage

 OneDrive for Business (Microsoft Office 365)

-Store, organize and share documents and other files in Microsoft's OneDrive for Business with 25 GB storage space.
+Store, organize and share documents and other files in Microsoft's OneDrive for Business with 1 TB of storage space.
 You have the option to give others permission to review and edit content.
 You can also synchronize files and folders with your computer or mobile device to access content offline.